sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Ninth process—Krishna.rasa. (black mercurry).*

-  Dhanya [abhra](# "* Finely powdered mica.
-For preparation, see Vol. II under mica. ")and an equal quantity of mercury are to be rubbed for one day with the juice of *maraka* drugs (i. c.[drugs](# "+These will be named later.")which help the killing of mercury).
+  Dhanya abhra[^42]and an equal quantity of mercury are to be rubbed for one day with the juice of *maraka* drugs (i. c.drugs[^43]which help the killing of mercury).
 A piece of cloth is then to be soaked with the mixture.
 When dried, the rag is to be steeped again and again in castor oil, and made into a candle, which is to be kept in an earthen vessel soaked with clarified butter, and lighted.
 The black substance deposited in the vessel will have to be rubbed again with the juice of the *maraka* drugs referred to above, and subjected for one day to sublimation by means of a Kanduka Jantram.
 Thisblack mercury can be used in all sorts of diseases with suitable *anupanam.*

+[^42]: "* Finely powdered mica.
+For preparation, see Vol. II under mica. "

+[^43]: "+These will be named later."

 **—मतान्तरम्—**